 Thanks to David Jonathan Ross for allowing me the opportunity to work with him on extending Fern to support Vietnamese for the second edition.

 Thanks to my wife, Nguyễn Đức Hải Dung, for her continuous support.

 Website designed by Donny Trương.
 The text face is Fern, designed by David Jonathan Ross.
-Headers are set in Roslindale, also by DJR.
+Headers and captions are set in Adapter, designed by William Montrose and Sláva Jevčinová.
 Pull quotes are set in Pliego, designed by Juanjo López.
-Subheads and captions are set in Frequenz, designed by Sebastian Losch.

 I welcome corrections, suggestions, and revisions to this book.
 You can reach me at [email protected].